rafaelsudbrackzimmermann/-MachineLearning/Quant.md

 **5. Providing a Diverse Portfolio of Strategies**

-Recognizing that investors have varying goals and risk appetites, I developed multiple trading strategies to cater to different profiles.
+Recognizing that investors have varying goals and risk needs, I developed multiple trading strategies to cater to different profiles.
 Clients were offered:

 - **Customized Strategy Options:** A range of pre-built strategies optimized for different market conditions.
 - **Educational Resources for Strategy Development:** Training programs and materials enabling clients to create and refine their own strategies.